Nespresso Coffee Machines

 Nespresso Capsules has a unique rating system from 1 to 13.
 6 or below is considered light, while 7 or above is deemed to be strong and robust in taste.

 You can also use your own coffee grounds in Nespresso by buying a reusable filter.
-However it’s not recommended by me.
+However, I won’t recommend it!

 2. Consistency in the taste

-With Nespresso machines, you will always get a consistent and flavorful taste as there are no adjustable brewing parameters involved in it.
+Nespresso machines always deliver a consistent and decent taste as there are no adjustable brewing parameters involved in it.

-You don’t have to be an expert at brewing with Nespresso machines; you just have to push one button to get the same and consistent taste all the time.
+That’s why Nespresso machines are perfect for beginners.
+You just have to push one button and you will get the same consistent taste all the time.